dotnet/docs-maui/docs/fundamentals/gestures/drag-and-drop.md

 </Image>
 ```

-In this example, the `DropGestureRecognizer` is attached to an <xref:Microsoft.Maui.Controls.Image> object.
+In this example, the <xref:Microsoft.Maui.Controls.DropGestureRecognizer> is attached to an <xref:Microsoft.Maui.Controls.Image> object.
 The `DragOver` event is raised when a drag source is dragged over the drop target, but hasn't been dropped, which executes the `OnDragOver` event handler:

 ```csharp
 void OnDragOver(object sender, DragEventArgs e)